aaronbloomfield/ics/hws/hw-hashing.md

 Note that a human will be grading this, so feel free to modify that format, as long as it's clear which username / password pairs have been found.
 Please don't print out any extra output, else we will not be able to find your answers therein.

-## Task 4: Miscellaneous write-up
+### Task 4: Miscellaneous

 There are a few questions to answer, and they should be in a `misc.pdf` file.
 Each one can reasonably be answered in 4 lines or less, so please be brief.

-- What is the string that has the MD5 hash of abc20d7bde1df257f890e152af2e3470?
+- What is the string that has the SHA-256 hash of abc20d7bde1df257f890e152af2e3470?
 How did you determine this?
 - What is password salting?
 Why would we use it?

-## Submission
+### Submission

 There are **eight** files to submit: